 Colored People, 1972 (16th book in series) - 1st edition, 4065 copies printed.

 These three books ended up in Banff via the John Chalke estate, they are telling reminders of the considerable scope of Chalke’s interests.

-Water is the subject in the Willock & Sax Gallery in June.
-Robert Sandford, one of the most respected experts in water and water-associated climate science, will speak about his most recent book Our Vanishing Glaciers.
-The book Our Vanishing Glaciers: The Snows of Yesteryear and the Future Climate of the Mountain West, featuring stunning photography, explains and illustrates why water is such a unique substance and how it makes life on this planet possible.
+We have a selection of books by Robert Sandford, one of the most respected experts in water and water-associated climate science, such as Our Vanishing Glaciers: The Snows of Yesteryear and the Future Climate of the Mountain West, which features stunning photography, explains and illustrates why water is such a unique substance and how it makes life on this planet possible.